MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

    - The name of the field should end with **image** (case insensitive).
    - The data type should be **String**.

 You're now ready to use your own model in AI Builder.
-You can perform application lifecycle management tasks such as package your model in a solution, import your model into the target environment, and upgrade your model in source/target environments.
+You can perform application lifecycle management tasks such as export your own model using a solution, import your model into the target environment, and upgrade your model in source/target environments.

 ### See also